• Home |

 1 2 3 4 5 6 7 8 9 +10

-If you find that your 1911 handgun malfunctions less when using Winchester ammo, I recommend buying Winchester USA Ready Defense 45 ACP 200-grain JHP or Winchester Ranger T if you're in law enforcement.
+If you find that your 1911 handgun malfunctions less when using Winchester ammo, then I recommend buying Winchester USA Ready Defense 45 ACP 200 grain JHP or Winchester Ranger T-Series.

-The heavier bullet means it has a slower muzzle velocity but more muzzle energy, so it's a harder-hitting round.
+The heavier bullet means it has a slower muzzle velocity – but also more muzzle energy, making it the harder-hitting round.

 Best 45 ACP Defense Ammo for 1911